 In time, however, America would soon realize just what a great deal it had gotten.
 Some 30 years after the purchase, a series of gold rushes in both Alaska and, more importantly, in the neighboring Yukon Territory of Canadanote

 turned the area into The Wild West on ice!

 , allowing it to gain enough people to be incorporated as a territory in 1912.
-After that, the Aleutian Islands were the site of a few minor battles during World War II
+After that, the Aleutian Islands were the site of the Aleutian Islands Campaign during World War II

 (and the only part of the United States to be invaded

 during the war).
 Known as the "Forgotten Campaign", because it was overshadowed by the simultaneous Battle of Guadalcanal, this chapter of WWII made up in bloodshed what it lacked in significance; After a gruelling and savage winter war that rivalled even the Eastern Front in brutality, the Japanese ended it all with an unexpected mass Banzai charge, one of the largest in the Pacific, which split the American lines into pieces and resulted in a day-long hand-to-hand melee until the 29 Japanese survivors finally surrendered.